Lone Star Tick

 Symptoms of Lyme Disease

 Although Lyme disease is hardly ever life-threatening, the symptoms can be much more severe when left untreated for too long.
 Do you know what to look out for?
-These are symptoms to watch out for that are common with Lyme disease.
+These are common symptoms of Lyme disease to watch out for.

 • Fever